 The second is ‘contrast’.
 “The station, the Bar Walls on their grassy bank, the pathos of the Cholera Burial Ground and the Minster rising out of the tree tops.
 In the Museum Gardens, buildings and artefacts of many ages, the ruins, the contrived naturalism of the grass and trees.
 The Museum Garden gates and Lodge, the ramp downward, the Abbey walls, the approach to Lendal Bridge, Lendal Tower, the cast iron steps, the underside of Lendal Bridge, the tower of North Street postern and the river.
 The Gas Works, the railway bridge, the overhead pipes, the Foss, the barges and bridges in Foss Islands Road.
 The Cooling Tower, the Foss, the bridge, the swamp, the great brick warehouse, the City beyond.
 Everywhere one walks in York, visual contrasts are to be seen and enjoyed.”

 Contrast, Pace argued, also creates a third element, ‘drama’.
-He cited the ‘high drama’ of: “Chapter House Street looking towards the Minster; Stonegate looking north; Bootham Bar from the loggia of the Art Gallery’”.
+He cites the ‘high drama’ of: “Chapter House Street looking towards the Minster; Stonegate looking north; Bootham Bar from the loggia of the Art Gallery’”.
 And the ‘muted drama’ of, for example, “looking through the gate into Holy Trinity, Goodramgate churchyard, the portico of the Assembly Rooms seen from St. Leonard’s, the snicket around All Saints’, North Street.”

 Another feature of York we soon noticed is how buildings are used for one purpose and then another, switching through many uses during history.
-We stayed in a place that had been the Archbishop’s Palace, became a private residence and is now a hotel; we had coffee in a tower that was once a mortuary for bodies dragged from the river; we passed close to Bedern Hall, which started life in the 14th century as a dining hall for the vicars’ choral; then was turned into tenements, then a mineral-water factory, later absorbed into a pork-pie works, then splendidly restored!
+We stayed in a place that had been the Archbishop’s Palace, became a private residence and is now a hotel; we had coffee in a tower that was once a mortuary for bodies dragged from the river; we passed close to Bedern Hall, which started life in the 14th century as a dining hall for the vicars’ choral, then was turned into tenements, then a mineral-water factory, later absorbed into a pork-pie works, then splendidly restored!
 Or the Victoria Bar Apartments which, according to our lunch host, had variously been a Methodist Chapel, fire station, public library and are now serviced apartments.

 Finally, mention must be made of the ‘Snickelways’.
 It sounds like an ancient term, but it was in fact coined by local author Mark Jones in 1983 in his book ‘A Walk Around the Snickelways of York’, and is a portmanteau of the words snicket, meaning a passageway between walls or fences, ginnel, a narrow passageway between or through buildings, and alleyway, a narrow street or lane.
 Although the word is a neologism, it has quickly become part of the local vocabulary, so much so that a pub in Goodramgate has been re-named the ‘Snickleways Inn’(sic).
-We make much use of these Snickelways on our urban ramble and they gave us a unique perspective on the city.
+We make much use of these Snickelways on our urban ramble and they give us a unique perspective on the city.
 I urge you to buy the book if you want to find out much more, including a particular favourite of mine, the ‘Shopsnickets’, a way through a shop from one street to another.
 I like Mark’s cautionary advice; “The rule is simply to behave as a normal prospective customer (which of course you are).
 It is foul play to enter a Shopsnicket without an interest in its wares nor a means to purchase them.”

 First of all, a confession.
 It took me a long while to come to York and devise an urban ramble.
 Everyone kept asking me “have you ‘done’ York yet, it’s so beautiful, it’s so historic, it’s a walkers’ city, the walls are amazing,” and so on and so forth.
 I thought to myself, it can’t possibly live up to all this hype.
 And yet I can now report that it does, and then some.
 To be honest it has been one of the hardest to construct urban rambles ever because there is SO much to see and it is so hard to make choices about what to include and what to leave out.
 The only other urban ramble as hard to construct had the exact opposite problem – a dearth of green spaces and interesting architecture that made it hard to find a good route at all (this city shall remain nameless).

 I could have given you the simple instruction to – WANDER!
 Or even WONDER!
-And you would probably come up with a route as equally stimulating as the one that we have spent days and weeks pondering over.
+And you would probably come up with a route as equally stimulating as the one that I have spent days and weeks pondering over.
 But I feel I would have been failing in my duty as Urban Rambler Routemaster not to have at least had a go – and I have tried to create a walk that weaves together all the different elements – I am never going to be the absolute authority on the snickelways and walls (see More to Discover section), but I can show you sections of both and much else besides on a walk that will, in its own modest way, be quite unique (and look very curious to the eye on the map – why does the author appear to have been walking round in circles, was he lost or inebriated or worse still, both?!)

 Coming out of York Station (1877), the Royal York Hotel looms large in front of us.
 It was built in 1878 as an integral part of the new (second) station and was managed directly by the railway company.

 York is very much a railway town.
 The railways saved York from stagnation.
-Crucially, York’s own ‘railway king’, George Hudson (local boy made good), convinced George Stephenson to build the line through York rather than bypassing it on the way to Leeds.
+Crucially, York’s own ‘railway king’, George Hudson (local boy made good, then bad), convinced George Stephenson to build the line through York rather than bypassing it on the way to Leeds.
 In 1840 the first train ran direct from York to London.
 By the 1850s, there were 13 trains a day between the two cities, carrying 341,000 passengers a year.
 By 1888 there were 294 trains arriving daily.
 The impact of the railways on York was dramatic.

 Tourism boomed: within two years of the first train steaming into York, excursions to the historic city were arriving from Manchester, Nottingham and London.
 Theatregoers came from miles around to see productions at the Theatre Royal, rebuilt four times in the 19th century.
 Two Fine Art and Industrial exhibitions in 1860 and 1879, at York Art Gallery, attracted a total of nearly 870,000 people, demonstrating the new mass mobility of the railway age.
 The railways also brought heavy industry to the city for the first time.

 As we walk alongside the walls towards the centre, we spotted a few gravestones in the grassy bank.
 This is the site of the Cholera Burial Ground, where some of the 185 victims of the 1832 cholera plague were laid.
-At the time the medical establishment’s belief was still that diseases like cholera were caused by bad air.
+At the time the medical establishment’s belief was still that diseases like cholera were caused by bad air (miasma).
 It was eventually recognised that the best way to combat cholera was to separate drinking water from sewage.
 This discovery was made by John Snow (1813-1858), considered one of the founders of epidemiology, who happened to have been born only a few hundred yards away on North Street.